pydio/cells-sdk-java/README.md

 Find more examples in [our sample package](./tree/master/src/main/java/com/pydio/sdk/examples) and in the [tests](./tree/master/src/test/java/com/pydio/cells).

+## References

+A list of random resources on the _WWW_ that have helped along the way and are kept here for reference.

+- A [must read](https://auth0.com/docs/flows/call-your-api-using-the-authorization-code-flow) to understand how we manage authentication when target remote server is a Pydio Cells instance.

 ## Legacy note

 This repository has been forked from [this legacy repo in Pydio's code base](https://github.com/pydio/pydio-sdk-java-v2).